Cheapest Place to Buy a Suitcase (2026): 9 Options Ranked

 Amazon is the obvious starting point.
 The selection is massive, reviews are plentiful, and you can compare prices across dozens of brands without leaving your couch.

 The real advantage is the sub-$50 tier.
 Brands like Rockland, Coolife, and Wrangler sell hardshell carry-ons for $30-50 that consistently get 4+ star ratings from tens of thousands of buyers.
-We tested six of these in our best carry-on luggage under $100 roundup, and several were genuinely impressive for the price.
+We compared six of these in our best carry-on luggage under $100 roundup, and several were genuinely impressive for the price.

 Amazon’s prices fluctuate constantly.
 A bag that’s $45 today might be $35 during Prime Day or $55 next week.
 If you’re not in a rush, add the bag to your cart and check back in a few days.
 Amazon also runs Lightning Deals on luggage regularly – especially around Prime Day (July), Black Friday, and the holiday travel season.